Tom Baker: Subsequent involvement

 He made a cameo appearance in the 50th-anniversary special "The Day of the Doctor" (2013) as a mysterious curator in the National Gallery, implied to be the Doctor's future incarnation.
 In 2017, the cast of Shada reunited to complete the unfilmed scenes via voice-over and animation, with Baker filming one live-action scene.
 Baker and James Goss co-wrote the 2019 novel Doctor Who: Scratchman, based on a script Baker and Ian Marter (who played companion Harry Sullivan) wrote for a proposed 1970s Doctor Who film.
-As of 2025, Baker is the oldest living actor to have played the role.

 Audio dramas

-In 1976, Baker played the Doctor in two BBC audio dramas, Doctor Who and the Pescatons and the episode "The Time Machine" of Exploration Earth.
-All of Baker's successors (Davison, Colin Baker, McCoy and Paul McGann) had reprised the role in audio dramas since 2001, but Baker avoided doing so until BBC's Hornets' Nest in 2009.
-He appeared in two sequels, Demon Quest and Serpent Crest.
+In 1976, Baker played the Doctor in two BBC audio dramas: Doctor Who and the Pescatons and the episode "The Time Machine" of Exploration Earth.
+All of Baker's successors (Davison, Colin Baker, McCoy and Paul McGann) reprised their roles in audio dramas by 2001, but Baker avoided doing so until BBC's Hornets' Nest in 2009.
+He subsequently appeared in two sequels, Demon Quest and Serpent Crest.

 In March 2011, it was announced that Baker would return as the Fourth Doctor, alongside his companion Romana (Mary Tamm and Lalla Ward), for two series of audio dramas for Big Finish Productions.
 Big Finish also arranged for Baker to record a series with Elisabeth Sladen as Sarah Jane Smith, but Sladen died in April 2011 before any stories could be recorded.
 As of 2025, Big Finish has released 14 audio series starring Baker as the Doctor, featuring past co-stars such as Louise Jameson, Matthew Waterhouse and John Leeson.
-It was announced in March 2020 that Baker would record "Return of the Cybermen" for Big Finish, an alternative version of the serial Revenge of the Cybermen (1975), with Sadie Miller, Sladen's daughter, cast in the role of Sarah Jane.
-In 2020 Baker returned to the role of the Curator for Big Finish, joining the cast of The Eighth Doctor Adventures.
+It was announced in March 2020 that Baker would record "Return of the Cybermen" for Big Finish, an alternative version of the serial Revenge of the Cybermen (1975); Sadie Miller, Sladen's daughter, voiced Sarah Jane Smith.
+In 2020, Baker returned to the role of the Curator in the Big Finish series The Eighth Doctor Adventures.
+Baker starred in the Big Finish drama The Curse of Time (2024) which commemorates 50 years of the Fourth Doctor.

 1982–2003: Return to character acting

 Baker struggled with typecasting after leaving Doctor Who, withdrawing to the theatre.
 In 1981, he played Oscar Wilde for a second time on stage in Feasting with Panthers at the Chichester Festival Theatre.
 The same year he appeared in Treasure Island at the National.
-He hosted The Book Tower, an ITV children's television series exploring literature.